tandasat/blog/_drafts/2023-06-01-intel-vt-rp-with-examples---part-1-hlat.md

 ## Intel VT-rp

-Preventing the remapping attack without substantial performance impact deemed unachievable.
-A hypervisor could make the guest paging structures read-only and inspect each write operation, but that incurs a non negligible performance impact due to frequent VM-exit.
+Preventing the remapping attack without substantial performance impact is deemed unachievable.
+A hypervisor could make the guest paging structures read-only and inspect each write operation, but that incurs a non-negligible performance impact due to frequent VM-exit.
 Hence, Intel came up with a processor extension branded as Intel VT-rp, redirect protection.

 Intel VT-rp was introduced with the 12th generation and consists of three features:
 - HLAT: Hypervisor-managed Linear Address Translation